maxtkc/mvths-wiki/docs/020b-fractional-variables.rst

 factional numbers.
 The variable type float or floating-point numbers can be as large as 3.4028235E+38 and as low as -3.4028235E+38.
 They are stored as 32 bits (4 bytes) of information.
 The following is an example of initializing a floating-point type.

+While it may seem tempting to simply initialize every number as a float since it covers the widest range, it is best to only initialize variables to the size that you need.
+Floats use a lot of memory and memory gets used up fast in microcontrollers.

 .. code-block:: c

     float y = -3.797;